SeahXiangYu/Assignment_2/README.md

 * As a user, the user orientated design and experience is crucial to me.
 I prefer websites with animation and interactivity.
 I like consistent and simple themes that keep the website visually appealing yet easy to navigate.
 Media such as enticing animations and graphics help grab my attention, a variety of icons and different fonts used also play a major role in the overall design of the website.
 This would enhance my overall experience and encourage me to visit this website for more products in the future.

 ## Features
-Point redemption:
-Go to the "Game" page.
-Try to redeem an item, any item.
-This feature has not been made yet!

-Our website looks consistent throughout large and medium screens.
-In mobile views, most pages are also consistent but the form sections do intersect other sections at certain points.

-During our testing, we've not discovered any bugs or problems.

 ### Existing Features
 * Feature 1 - The DOM is used in animating a website for convenient and efficient manipulation of elements for dynamic animations that enhance user experience.